Administrative Assistant II - Clinical Practice

 - Obtains patient information and materials as needed from referral sources.
 Prepares patient records for clinical activities and maintains patient records for physicians.
 Acts as liaison with other departments and external customers in a calm and supportive manner.
 Handles confidential information appropriately and explains policies and procedures when necessary.

 - Collects co-payments from patients at point-of-service.
 Coordinates billing tickets for office visits and services following established procedures.
-Forwards all billing fee tickets according to protocol to billing staff.
+Forwards all billing fee tickets according to the protocol to billing staff.
 Reconciles collections at the end of the business day per established protocol.

 - Maintains physicians' clinical and administrative schedules and calendars.
-Types correspondence, manuscripts and/or others documents.
+Types correspondence, manuscripts and/or other documents.
 Transcribes letters and patient notes as needed for physicians and facilitates in clinical computer systems.
 Prepares and distributes routine reports.

 - High School diploma or GED required.
 Associate's degree preferred.

 - 1-3 years related work experience required.